Everything you need to know about the 2025 Trade Deadline

 How much will the Orioles sell?

 No one in Baltimore expected this.
 After back-to-back playoff appearances and 192 wins over the past two seasons, the Orioles have plummeted into the cellar of the AL East.
-They have already dismissed manager Brandon Hyde and have been hamstrung all year long by a pitching staff that ranks among the worst in the Majors.
+They dismissed manager Brandon Hyde in May and have been hamstrung all year long by a pitching staff that ranks among the worst in the Majors.

 What happened at the 2024 Trade Deadline?